Michael Strahan's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Michael Strahan.

-Michael Strahan is an American television host, journalist, and former professional football player.
-He spent his entire 15-year NFL career as a defensive end for the New York Giants.
-Strahan holds the NFL record for most single-season quarterback sacks.
-A Super Bowl champion, he helped the Giants defeat the New England Patriots in Super Bowl XLII in his final season.
-Following his football career, Strahan transitioned to television, becoming a well-known host and journalist.
+Michael Strahan is a retired American professional football player and current television personality.
+He spent his entire 15-year NFL career as a defensive end for the New York Giants, where he established himself as a premier pass rusher.
+Strahan holds the NFL record for most sacks in a single season.
+He capped off his career with a Super Bowl XLII victory over the New England Patriots in 2007 and was inducted into the Pro Football Hall of Fame in 2014.
+Following his football career, he transitioned to television, becoming a prominent host and journalist.

 In 1992, Michael Strahan was named First-team All-Southwestern Athletic Conference (SWAC) and the SWAC's Player of the Year for the second consecutive season.

-From 1997, Michael Strahan started being one of the most dominant defensive ends in the NFL.
+From 1997 to 2005, Michael Strahan established himself as one of the most dominant defensive ends in the NFL, becoming the standard and best at his position.

-In 1997, Michael Strahan had a breakout season with 14 sacks for the New York Giants.
-He was voted into his first Pro Bowl and was named First-team All-Pro by the Associated Press.
+In 1997, Michael Strahan had a breakout season with the New York Giants, recording 14 sacks and earning his first Pro Bowl selection and First-team All-Pro honors.

-In 1998, Michael Strahan continued his success, racking up 15 sacks and being voted into his second Pro-Bowl and All-Pro team.
+In 1998, Michael Strahan continued his success with 15 sacks and was selected for his second Pro-Bowl and All-Pro team.

 In 2001, Michael Strahan was named the NFL Defensive Player of the Year and NFC Defensive Player of the Year.

-In 2003, Michael Strahan was named NFC Defensive Player of the Year.
+In 2003, Michael Strahan was named NFC Defensive Player of the Year for the second time.

 In 2005, Michael Strahan rebounded from injury and returned to the Pro Bowl, combining with Osi Umenyiora for 26 sacks.